nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Format: `add n/NAME p/PHONE e/EMAIL a/ADDRESS [t/TELEGRAM_USERNAME] [r/ROLE]…​`

 <div markdown="span" class="alert alert-primary">**Note:**
 A contact can have any number of roles (including 0), and the Telegram username is optional.
+The roles must be one of the following: attendee, vendor, volunteer and sponsor.
 </div>

 Examples: